Healthdirect — your trusted source of quality health information and advice

 We may collect your personal information through your interactions with us, including:

 - when you contact us, through telephone, video call solutions or through our websites to utilise any of our services or information

 - when you deal with us as part of managing our day-to-day business activities

-- as part of procuring goods and services from you, or in the provision of your providing such services on our behalf
+- as part of us procuring goods and services from you, or your provision of such services on our behalf

 - when you are a current, former, or potential employee or contractor; or

 - when you make an enquiry or complaint to us

 Wherever possible, we will collect personal information directly from you.
 Where it is impracticable or unreasonable to do so we may collect your personal information from a third party with your consent or where authorised under an Australian law.
 For example, there are times when it is necessary to collect personal information from another person, such as where a patient permits or has authorised another person to conduct their affairs (such as a spouse or guardian), is unconscious, is incapacitated or is a minor.